Codesee-io/docs/docs/install/setup-cra.md

 # Configuring CodeSee with Create React App

-We're going to add [React App Rewired](https://github.com/timarney/react-app-rewired) following the instructions below.
-Please note that these instructions are slightly different than the ones on the react-app-rewired site.
-But, if you already have react-app-rewired installed, nothing to worry about here, you can skip to "Step 2) Create a config-overrides.js file".
+You need to add [React App Rewired](https://github.com/timarney/react-app-rewired) to your project.
+Note that these instructions are slightly different to the ones on the react-app-rewired site.
+If you already have react-app-rewired installed, you can skip to [Step 2: Create a `config-overrides.js` file in the root directory](#step-2-create-a-config-overrides-js-file-in-the-root-directory).

-## Install react-app-rewired
+## Step 1: Install react-app-rewired

 CodeSee supports Create React App 2.x or newer.
 If you're not sure what version you are using, you can check your package.json for the react-scripts dependency: its version is the same as your Create React App version!